raganwald/javascript-allonge/README.md

 # JavaScript Allongé (the original edition) by Reg Braithwaite

-Dear friends and readers:

-On October 1st, 2013, the original **JavaScript Allongé** became free: It is now licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
+The original **JavaScript Allongé** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You are free:

 * to Share—to copy, distribute and transmit the work
 * to Remix—to adapt the work